reddragon/blog.gaurav.ai/_posts/2025-08-05-kv-caching-kv-sharing.markdown

 In this post, we cover two different, but related techniques:

 1. KV Caching: cache and reuse the K, V representations of tokens that are already computed in previous steps.
+You might already be familiar with his.
-2. KV-Sharing: entails sharing of the key and value representations ($K$ and $V$) of tokens across the last half of the layers of a transformer model.
-Therefore we need not re-compute them across the last half of the layers.
+2. KV-Sharing: share the key and value representations ($K$ and $V$) of tokens across the last half of the layers of a transformer model.
+Therefore avoiding re-computing them across the last half of the layers.
 Other weight tensors such as query, MLP, etc. remain non-shared.
+This is a relatively newer technique.

 **Discussion**

-One of the reasons for the transformer's expensive inference is the need to compute the key, and value representations for all the tokens in the given sequence in the Self-Attention module.
+One of the reasons for a naive transformer implemention's expensive inference is the need to compute the key, and value representations for all the tokens in the given sequence in the Self-Attention module.
 It looks something like the figure below.

 <center>
 <img src="{{ site.baseurl }}/assets/img/2025/08/06/SelfAttention.jpg" alt="Self Attention block."  style="width: 82%;"/>